GetStream/stream-chat-react-native/COOKBOOK.md

 ### theme

 The majority of components used in `stream-chat-react-native` can have custom styles applied to them via the theming system.
-To accurately create a theme we suggestion utilizing our exported types to create your own theme.
+You can add a theme object on `Chat` component as shown in following code snippet: To accurately create a theme we suggest utilizing our exported types to create your own theme.
+You can find the default theme object in [theme.ts](https://github.com/GetStream/stream-chat-react-native/blob/v2-designs/src/contexts/themeContext/utils/theme.ts) (check for the line `export type Theme`).
 We perform a deep merge on the styles so only styles designated in the custom theme overwrite the default styles.

 Where possible we have also used `displayName` to expose the the path to the style for components.
 For displayName `FileAttachment{messageSimple{file}}` we are saying the component name is `FileAttachment` and the style keys are `messageSimple -> file`.
 There are often multiple keys on a designated display name corresponding to different sub-components styles.
-In this case `file` has five sub-component keys that can modify the styling.
+In this case `file` has five sub-component keys, that can modify the styling.

 ```typescript
 file: {